Electric Company of Santiago de Cuba promises only 5 hours of power a day: "It could be less."

 Blackout in Santiago de CubaPhoto © Facebook / Engineer Vera

-The statement from the Electric Company confirms a recent announcement by Beatriz Johnson Urrutia, the first secretary of the Communist Party (PCC) in Santiago de Cuba, which warned that the provincial government would only guarantee electricity service for three to four hours a day.
+The statement from the Electric Company confirms a recent announcement by Beatriz Johnson Urrutia, the first secretary of the Communist Party (PCC) in Santiago de Cuba, which warned that the provincial government would only guarantee electric service for three to four hours a day.

 Facebook Beatriz Johnson Urrutia